code-qtzl/Country-Insights/README.md

 ![Tailwind](https://img.shields.io/badge/Tailwind-%2306B6D4?style=flat&logo=Tailwind-CSS&logoColor=white)
 ![Static Badge](https://img.shields.io/badge/Vite-%23646CFF?style=flat&logo=Vite&&logoColor=white)

-This web application displays information about countries, weather data information, and search capabilities, featuring a dark/light theme toggle.
+Country Insights is a web application that allows users to explore detailed information about countries around the world.
+It fetches real-time data using REST APIs to display country-specific details such as population, region, capital, and more.
+With a clean, responsive interface and intuitive navigation, users can easily search and filter countries to gain quick insights.

 ## 🚀 Demo